Spray Nozzles for

 - Evaporation Distance Governs Gas Cooling Nozzle Sizing โ The fundamental design constraint for evaporative gas cooling nozzles is complete droplet evaporation before the gas reaches downstream equipment.
 This sets the maximum allowable droplet size based on gas temperature, humidity, and the physical distance from the nozzle to the first piece of equipment downstream.
 Operating at the minimum gas temperature (upset or startup conditions) sets the most demanding evaporation requirement โ nozzles must be sized for this condition, not normal operating temperature.

-- Abrasive Media Requires TC Orifices and Velocity Reduction โ Catalyst fines, mineral slurry, and abrasive particulate in spray media destroy standard stainless steel orifices within hours to days in continuous service.
-Two design principles mitigate abrasive wear: use tungsten carbide orifice inserts (5โ10ร harder than stainless, proportionally longer service life); and reduce jet velocity through the orifice by selecting a larger orifice at lower pressure rather than a smaller orifice at high pressure โ abrasive wear rate scales with the square of velocity.
+- Abrasive Media Requires TC Orifices and Velocity Reduction โ Catalyst fines, mineral slurry, and abrasive particulate destroy standard stainless steel orifices within hours to days in continuous service.
+Use tungsten carbide orifice inserts (significantly harder than stainless, with proportionally longer service life); and reduce jet velocity by selecting a larger orifice at lower pressure rather than a smaller orifice at high pressure โ abrasive wear rate scales with the square of velocity.

 - Reliability on First Activation for Safety Systems โ Fire protection deluge nozzles, vapor curtain manifolds, and emergency equipment cooling systems may sit in standby for months to years between activations.
-Nozzle materials must resist corrosion and scale buildup during standby without requiring periodic maintenance to remain operational.
 Specify corrosion-resistant materials, install upstream strainers, and include nozzle function testing in turnaround inspection scope.
-A fire protection nozzle that fails to activate or produces a distorted pattern during an incident has failed its purpose entirely.
+A fire protection nozzle that fails to activate or produces a distorted pattern during an incident has failed its only purpose.

 - Plan Maintenance Around Turnaround Windows โ Chemical and petrochemical plants operate continuously with scheduled turnarounds every 2โ5 years.
-Nozzle inspection and replacement must be planned into the turnaround scope โ not treated as a reactive maintenance activity.
-Establish flow-verification intervals for critical nozzle positions based on the expected wear rate of the specific nozzle and media.
-Keep replacement sets staged and ready to minimize the turnaround time impact of nozzle changeout across large multi-nozzle systems.
+Nozzle inspection and replacement must be planned into the turnaround scope.
+Establish flow-verification intervals for critical nozzle positions based on expected wear rate and media.
+Keep replacement sets staged and ready to minimize turnaround time impact across large multi-nozzle systems.

 Application Engineering โ Not Just a Catalog